i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/devtest/tracelogging-examples.md

     /*
-    Let&#39;s use a different symbol for the value of the event&#39;s "Cat" field.
+    Let's use a different symbol for the value of the event's "Cat" field.
     */

     UINT32 Tiger = Cat;